amankumar100/How-to-use/How to use Github Desktop.md

 ![9](https://github.com/user-attachments/assets/5f308edc-9a66-4e8f-a58a-d70ee4ec8ace)

 ## Wait for them to merge.
 It may take time maybe even days or weeks when they see the pull request.
-If its approved and merged.
+If its approved and merged, you contribution has been accepted.

 # Congratulation!
 You have sucessfully made a contribution.